Payment Times and Practices Inquiry (April 2017)

 All Australian businesses can join the register via our online form to promote their prompt payment practices.
 It takes 10 minutes to complete and requires details about your payment terms, definition of small supplier, and performance against payment terms.

-You can access a preview of the questions in the form.
+You can access a preview of the questions (PDF 73KB) in the form.

 Feedback on payment times performance